 The ABL Facility is governed by an asset-based credit agreement with Bank of America, N.A., as administrative agent and the other agents and lenders party thereto, that provides for a \$300 million senior secured asset-based revolving line of credit (which may be increased by up to \$75 million in certain circumstances), subject to a borrowing base limitation.
 The ABL Facility includes borrowing capacity in the form of letters of credit up to the entire amount of the facility, and up to \$25 million in U.S. dollars for loans on same-day notice, referred to as swingline loans, and is available in U.S. dollars, Canadian dollars and Euros.
-On March 5, 2014, the ABL Facility was amended to, among other things, permit (i) the incurrence of additional secured indebtedness under the Term Loan Facility and (ii) the redemption in full of the Senior Notes.
+On March 5, 2014, the ABL Facility was amended to, among other things, permit (i) the incurrence of additional secured indebtedness under the Term Loan Facility and (ii) the redemption in full of the Company's 8.125% senior notes due 2019 (the "Senior Notes").
 On December 10, 2014, the ABL Facility was further amended to among other things, (i) increase the revolving credit commitments from \$250 million to \$300 million, (ii) extend the maturity, and (iii) reduce the pricing on loans and letters of credit.
 Any amounts outstanding under the ABL Facility are due and payable in full on December 10, 2019.

-On May 2, 2015, outstanding standby letters of credit were \$12.4 million, excess availability, as defined, was \$287.6 million, and there were no borrowings outstanding.
-There were no average short term borrowings under the ABL Facility in the first quarter of fiscal 2015.
-Average short-term borrowings under the ABL Facility were \$1.8 million in the first quarter of fiscal 2014.
+On August 1, 2015, standby letters of credit were \$18.4 million, outstanding borrowings were \$10 million, and excess availability, as defined, was \$271.6 million.
+Average short-term borrowings under the ABL Facility were \$4.8 million and \$2.0 million in the first half of fiscal 2015 and fiscal 2014, respectively.
+The interest rate on the \$10 million outstanding under the ABL Facility was 1.44% on August 1, 2015.